Giant's Causeway Tramway

-The Giant's Causeway Tramway, operated by the Giant's Causeway, Portrush and Bush Valley Railway & Tramway Company Ltd, was a pioneering narrow gauge electric railway operating between Portrush and the Giant's Causeway on the coast of County Antrim, Northern Ireland.
+The Giant's Causeway Tramway, operated by the Giant's Causeway, Portrush and Bush Valley Railway and Tramways Company, was a pioneering narrow gauge electric railway operating between Portrush and the Giant's Causeway on the coast of County Antrim, Northern Ireland.
 The line, 9+1/4 mi long, was hailed at its opening as "the first long electric tramway in the world".
 The Giant's Causeway and Bushmills Railway today operates diesel and steam tourist trains over part of the Tramway's former course.